-If you asked me a couple years ago if I thought I’d be answering questions about men’s undershirts, I’d probably look at you a little weird and then check to see if your straight jacket was still on tight.
+Had you asked me a couple years ago if I thought I’d be answering questions about athletic union suits and men’s undershirts, I’d probably look at you a little weird.
+Then I’d check to see if your straight jacket was still on tight.

 Here’s a question from a reader about a type of vintage undergarment:

 Where can I find the short sleeved/short all in ones they used to make years ago?

 Truth be told, I wasn’t sure what an “all-in-one” was.
 So, I asked “D”.
 He said it was like a Union Suit, but with short arms and legs.
 However, I needed more info.

 What is an Athletic Union Suit?

 Not realizing what a Union Suit was really, I turned to my good friends Google and Wikipedia to refresh my memory:

 A union suit is a type of one-piece long underwear.